Experiential learning resources for the innovative educator

 But what is an inquiry question?
 How is it different than any other kind of question?
 How do you write questions that lead to a deep and meaningful inquiry learning experience?
 Keep reading!

-Check out some inquiry-based learning resources from Experiential Learning Depot:
+Check out some inquiry-based learning resources from Experiential Learning Depot, including an introductory to experimental design resource that helps transition students to self-led inquiry investigations.

 Let's Walk Through an Example: